-- paying attention to your leas and feet - going to your GP practice if things aren't looking right - demanding better or different care if your leg or foot isn't getting better - knowing that you are not alone - there is support that exists to help you legsmatter.org
+- Paying attention to your legs and feet. - Going to your local health services if things aren't looking right. - Demanding better or different care if your leg or foot isn't getting better. - Knowing that you are not alone - there is support that exists to help you.

-Find out more about the campaign and how you can get involved
+Find out more about the campaign and how you can get involved legsmatter.org